Can You Owe Money on Stocks?

 Can you owe money in penny stocks?

-A penny stock is low-quality equity that sells for a small price.
+A penny stock is a low-quality equity that sells for a small price.
 The term penny stock comes from an earlier era when some stocks sold for a penny.
 However, today’s “penny stocks” usually sell for $1 to $5.

 Brokers consider penny stocks risky because many penny-stock companies do not have to file financial information with the Securities and Exchange Commission (SEC).
-That means there could be no prospectuses or financial information available about those companies.
+That means there could be no prospectuses or financial information about those companies.

 Can you owe more money than you invest in stocks?

-It is possible to owe more money than you invest in stocks if the funds in your margin account fall below the maintenance margin.
+You can owe more money than you invest in stocks if the funds in your margin account fall below the maintenance margin.

 Investors can avoid this nightmare by calculating the maintenance margin requirement.
 You can calculate the maintenance margin requirement by subtracting the loan amount from the account value.
 If the result of that subtraction is over the maintenance margin, you owe money.